Software Alternatives, Accelerators & Startups

 • Launch HN: Payload (YC S22) โ€“ Headless CMS for Developers

 Congrats on the launch!
 Great to see more forward-thinking CMS solutions hitting the market.
 We've been using Statamic[1] (built on Laravel) which is also a package that's sits atop the framework so you can build your app how you like and side-load CMS features.
 It also features an API.
 The whole platform is steadily improving despite being a small bootstrapped team behind it.
-If you're looking for something like... - Source: Hacker News / over 2 years ago
+If you're looking for something like... - Source: Hacker News / about 3 years ago

 • Lokking for CMS to Manage Multiple Websites